 The most common cause of insomnia in the elderly is neurotransmitter imbalances; also known as clinical depression, although the person may not be emotionally depressed.
 One of the most effective and safest treatments for this is the right antidepressant used in ⅓ to ½ doses.
 More and more doctors are using this approach because sleeping pills are so addictive.
 The cannabinoid CBN (think N for nighttime) can also be very helpful for sleep, more helpful than the better-known cannabinoid CBD.

-Thyroid hormone levels too low or too high.
+Thyroid hormone levels may be too low or too high.
 Loss of bone speeds up when thyroid hormone levels are too low or too high.
 For evaluation, always request Total T4 and Free T3.
 Most doctors check TSH and maybe T4 (levothyroxine) without checking levels of Free T3 (triiodothyronine), which is by far the most active form of the hormone and needed by every cell in the body.
 Some people don’t convert T4 to T3 very well.
 When only T4 is tested, they may be told their T4 is fine and not prescribed any medication, or they may be put on only T4 if it is low, neither of which will address poor T4-to-T3 conversion.
 In either case, their bones will continue to suffer.
 I usually recommend evaluation by a naturopath experienced in assessing and treating both thyroid and adrenal issues, even if you’ve already had a blood test for thyroid from an MD and whether you’re on medication for thyroid.

 Selenium is needed for converting T4 to T3.
 100-200 mcgs a day is safe.
 Many factors affect conversion, so taking selenium alone may not correct this problem.
 If you start selenium, be sure to have your levels of Free T3 rechecked in six weeks.